Fireplace Fire Starter:

 How to get your Fireplace or Fire Pit Lit

+Could a fire starter help you?
 It seems silly but starting a wood fire can actually be tricky at times!
-I've got some fire starter tips and info that will help.
+I've got some fire starting tips and info that will help.
 Except where noted, all of these can be used to start fires in your fireplace, outdoor fire pit or campfire.

 Safety note: I recommend avoiding chemical based fire igniters when you intend to cook food on your wood fire.
 Fire starter gels and logs often have multiple chemicals including kerosene to make them easy to light and long-buring.
 Their smoke can have dangerous chemicals in them as well.
 If using these, at the very least let them burn off completely before cooking food!

 First off, lets consider what we need to get a fire going.
 In the most basic sense, we need oxygen and heat.
 But there are other things that help:

 - Tinder and Kindling - Tinder is something that burns fast and easily, providing a bit of early heat to get your fire going.
 It includes things like newspaper, dried leaves and the like.
 Kindling is slightly bigger, more substantial fire fuel that lights easily such as dried twigs and small, thin pieces of wood.
 Together, tinder and kindling will get a nice bright blaze going in no time.
 They won't burn for long, but this should be adequate to help get your firewood ignited, which is the hard part.
 If natural kindling is not available, skip below for other ideas for getting your fire started.